Akamemz/Hybrid_LoRA_AdapterFusion_Peft/README.md

 **An empirical investigation of gradient-based adaptive rank allocation for parameter-efficient fine-tuning**

 > **TL;DR**: We rigorously test whether adaptive rank allocation based on gradient importance can improve upon LoRA's uniform allocation.
 Our controlled evaluation reveals that gradient-based adaptation does not universally improve performance, and we identify *why* through systematic analysis.
-This work contributes fair comparison methodology and realistic expectations for adaptive PEFT methods.
+This work contributes a fair comparison methodology and realistic expectations for adaptive PEFT methods.

 ---